www.scantips.com

 Annualizing only one year is pointless, as only one year will be the same number as the years total gain.
 Annualizing is about the effective result of compounding multiple years of gain.

-If the final year value is in fact a complete year, then to let it compute as a complete year (which if Not complete, it will be Not be a valid future value), you can add one more fake year as 0 (0% gain) following the real final year, to then be assumed to be 2025 and ignored and omitted.
-Its zero gain does not affect the final gain (0 is converted to a 1.00x gain multiplier of that year).
+If the final year value is in fact a complete year, then to let it compute as a complete year (which if Not complete, it will be Not be a valid future value), you can add one more fake year as 0 (0% gain) following the real final year, to then be assumed to be 2026 and ignored and omitted.
+Its zero gain does not affect the final gain (0 is converted to a 1.00x gain multiplier of that year, which has no effect).
 But then faking a new last one as 0% gain allows computing annualized gain as if it had the meaning that all the other years were complete years.

-But warning, some of you may get the idea to add an additional final year as 0 just to see the current 2025 Annualized.
-You may not understand yet, but that would assume that year is already the complete year, with the effect that your actual final year result is assumed to close the year at the same reported gain (with zero additional change, which is not a believable actual future market result).
-The future is not known, and a meaningless number is better omitted than to report garbage.
-However 2025 is drawing to a close, so considering it complete as is might be an approximation of current status, but keep it to yourself and do keep in mind the future is still unknown.
+But warning, some of you may get the idea to add an additional final year as 0 just to see the current 2026 Annualized.
+If so, you may not understand yet, but that would assume that year is already the complete year, with the effect that your actual final year result is assumed to close the year at the same reported gain (with zero additional change, which is not a believable actual future market result).
+It might be approximate in December, but is plain nonsense in January.
+The future is not known, and a meaningless number is better omitted than to compute garbage.

 Morningstar also shows another number called Trailing Returns for various year periods which is the same annualized method, but from the current date day instead of year end values as here (so all those years are complete then).
 It may be just as useful, but that means the both the starting point and the ending point data of each year period also varies every day, to use that same day for 5 or 10 years.
 It does bypass the incomplete year issue, but it includes calendar data not available here.